Fuzzy Haskins: Early life

+Career

 By 1970, the five Parliaments singers were touring with five backing musicians known separately as Funkadelic.
 The highly rehearsed performances and suited look of The Parliaments gave way to the members dressing in their own outrageous styles.
 Haskins wore long johns on stage.
 Due to the contractual issues surrounding the group name, Clinton signed the band as Funkadelic to Westbound Records.
 The ensemble released their first album Funkadelic in 1970.
 Clinton also renamed his group of singers Parliament (but still with the Funkadelic musicians as official members) and signed that act to the Holland-Dozier-Holland-owned record label, Invictus.
 Parliament released their first album Osmium in 1970.
 Clinton now had two groups that were actually one entity.
 Under the name Funkadelic, the ensemble was geared towards a rock audience, and as Parliament it was aimed at a soul music audience.
 Collectively, they became known as Parliament-Funkadelic, or P-Funk.
 Haskins contributed to P-Funk as a writer through 1972.
 He toured and appeared on P-Funk albums as a singer, and occasionally as a guitarist, throughout the 1970s.
 In June 1977 at the height of P-Funk's popularity, Haskins (along with other original Parliaments Calvin Simon and Grady Thomas) left the ensemble over financial and management disputes with Clinton.

 Haskins released his first solo album, A Whole Nother Thang, in 1976.
 The album featured P-Funk members: Tiki Fulwood and Cordell "Boogie" Mosson on drums, and Bootsy Collins and Mosson on bass.
 Bernie Worrell makes an appearance on keyboards, contributing horn and string arrangements as well.
 Haskins served as producer, singer, songwriter, guitarist and even drummer on one song.
 Haskins released his second album, Radio Active, two years later.
 An Ace compilation from 1994 reissued both albums on one CD.